Chapter 003: The Contract

 Not a blinding light.
 Not a blazing halo.
 Only a soft luminescence, pale gold, the way morning sun looks when it shines through a thin sheet of paper.
 An inattentive eye would have called it reflection.

-But Thirteen was attentive.
+But William was attentive.
 Since this morning, he had been attentive to everything.

 He waded into the paddy, through the shallow water and clay, and approached the clump.
 Lumara remained on the bank.
 She did not follow.
 She only watched.